What to do in Winter in Okinawa?

 Okinawa may be normally thought of as a summer destination, however the winter season is also a great time to visit this island paradise.
 The prices are cheaper, the crowds smaller and the prefecture boasts the mildest winter climate in the country.
 While it may not quite be sunbathing weather, there is still a whole host of cultural and historical attractions that are perfect to visit at this time of year.

-Diving
+Diving in Okinawa

-Okinawa is known across the world as a prime spot for scuba diving.
+Okinawa is famous across the world as a prime spot for scuba diving.
 Even during the winter it’s possible to delight in the area’s crystal-clear water and abundant marine life.
 As well as the humpback whales, at this time of year experienced divers can swim alongside schools of hammerhead sharks around Yonaguni and Kume islands.
 Be aware that the sea temperature will be chilly, so if you’re new to diving you may prefer to save this activity for the warmer months!

 Winter in Okinawa